The

 Museum in Pittsburgh, Pa. & London's Victoria, Albert Museum, Glasgow's

-Lighthouse and Museum of the Fashion Institute of Technology in
+Lighthouse and Museum of the Fashion Institute of Technology in New

-Most Beautiful People."
+Beautiful People."

 ZANG TOI - Malaysian-born clothes designer who has worked